 I am going to show you my system but it might not necessarily be the right one for you – heck it might not even be right for me, as I said it could change!

-Okay so for me I find it ideal to write down my times and places of where I need to be as you can see in the pic below.
-Because it’s my induction week I’ve written the literal rooms of where I need to be because I don’t know the uni very well yet so I want to remind myself but to be honest when I know where I’m going I’ll probably just put down the name of the class.
+I find it ideal to write down my times and places where I need to be.
+Because it’s my induction week I’ve written exactly where I need to be because I don’t know the uni very well yet.
+Although usually, I will just write the class.

 I like to highlight the times because this is the most important thing for me to see where I need to be and when.
-I’m off work for the first week of uni because it’s freshers and I want to enjoy it without worrying about work but when I’m back at work I usually write my shifts at the very bottom of the day as it stops allows studying to still be my main focus for the day.
+I’m off work for the first week of uni but when I’m back at work I usually write my shifts at the very bottom of the day as it stops allows studying to still be my main focus for the day.

 You’ll notice I’ve left the to-do list section almost blank for each day and that is because I like to sort my to-do lists out on the morning of the day as it allows for flexibility and priorities to shift.